-An astronaut living on the Space Station discovered that (in space) extremely strong bubbles can be created using only water.
+bubbles can Think of a ti t living on the Space Station discovered that (in space) extremely strong be created using only water.
 This amazing discovery happened accidentally.
-Think of a time that you were part of an accident.
+The same that you were part of an accident.
 What happened?
-Was the outcome favorable or unfavorable?
+Was the outcome unfavorable?
 How was the accident useful?